British Shorthair: Cat shows

+Shortly after the British Shorthair exhibit in the Crystal Palace show, the popularity of British Shorthair increased.
+The public began searching for breeders of British Shorthairs with various character and colour traits, all in the pursuit of "exoticness".
+From the late 19th century to the early 20th century, certain British Shorthairs would occasionally earn fame or decorated titles in Cat Competitions.

+Breed development

 By the 1900s with the advent of the newly imported Persian and other long-haired breeds, the British Shorthair had fallen out of favour, and breeding stock had become critically rare by World War I. At least partially to alleviate this, British Shorthair breeders mixed Persians, Russian Blue, Burmese, and Chartreux into their bloodlines.
 Part of the genes thus introduced would eventually become the basis for the British Longhair.
 At the time, any long-haired cats produced were placed into the Persian breeding program.
 As all cats with the blue colouration were then judged together as variants on a de facto single breed, the Blue Shorthair, outcrossings of the British with the Russian Blue were also common.